Nemawar: Demographics

 Nemawar is a village with a total 1,241 families residing.
 The Nemawar has population of 5,978 of which 3,131 are males while 2,847 are females as per Population Census 2011.
 In Nemawar village population of children with age 0-6 is 848 which makes up 14.19% of total population of village.
 Average Sex Ratio of Nemawar village is 909 which is lower than Madhya Pradesh state average of 931.
 Child sex ratio for Nemawar as per census is 884, lower than Madhya Pradesh average of 918.

 Nemawar village has higher literacy rate compared to Madhya Pradesh.
 In 2011, literacy rate of Nemawar village was 74.15% compared to 69.32% of Madhya Pradesh.
 In Nemawar, male literacy stands at 82.51% while female literacy rate was 65.01%.

 As per constitution of India and Panchyati Raaj Act, Nemawar village is administrated by Sarpanch (Head of Village) who is elected representative of village.

 History

 Nemawar was ruled by Rege (Sarmandal) from 1765 to 1947, as they were Jahagirdars of Holkars of Indore.
-Prabhakarrao Sarmandal was the last ruler till 1947 and Ramchanchandrarao was first from around 1765.
+Prabhakarrao Sarmandal was the last ruler till 1947 and Ramchanchandrao was first from around 1765.